Transitions Day Retreats

 Q. What other things might I need or want to know?

-A. There are allergens onsite!
-If we are outside, there may be pollens and insects.
+A. If we are outside, there may be pollens and insects.
 Inside, there is a cat.
 Let us know if you are allergic to anything.
 And, we respectfully ask you not to attend the retreat if you are ill or have been exposed to someone who has COVID-19.

 Intuitive art with broad swaths of bright colors